gijswijs/boilerplate-paper/ifip-sec/slides/slides.md

 - Improved the basic BDA with 9.3 perc. point
 - Showed channels capacity above $2^{32}$ and even $2^{33}$ are vulnerable for BDA
 - Implementation differences can be leveraged
-- Developed a new attack: POD
-- Network wide POD attack has a large impact on network capacity
+- New attack POD has large impact on total network capacity

 ::: notes